cortexapps/cortex-plugins/plugins/gitlab-issues/README.md

 ## Connecting to an self hosted instance

-This plugin will connect to Gitlab's cloud instance out of the box .
-If you are self hosting Gitlab and need to direct the plugin to a different api endpoint, update the following section of the [Issues.tsx](src/components/Issues.tsx)file:
+This plugin will connect to GitLab's cloud instance out of the box.
+If you are self-hosting GitLab and need to direct the plugin to a different API endpoint, update the following section of the [Issues.tsx](src/components/Issues.tsx)file:

 ```Typescript
 // Set your Gitlab url.
 Cloud is https://gitlab.com